Is Chicken Really Cheaper Than Paneer? (2026 India Price + Protein Breakdown)

 Common Myths — Debunked

 Myth 1: "Paneer cannot build muscle" False.
 Paneer has a PDCAAS score of 1.0 — identical to chicken.
 It is a complete protein.
 In adequate quantities (150–200g+ daily, combined with other sources), it fully supports muscle growth.
+The science is unambiguous on this.

 Myth 5: "Homemade paneer has less protein than market paneer" False.
-The protein content is identical — it depends on the milk used, not whether it is homemade or market-bought.
+The protein content is identical — it depends on the milk fat percentage used, not whether it is homemade or market-bought.
 Homemade paneer made with full-cream milk has the same protein as any branded variety.

 Final Verdict: Which One Should You Choose?